tasket/wyng-backup/doc/Wyng_User_Reference.md

 `--authmin` is active, this option is ignored and the command will not be executed.

-#### `--import-other-from=volname:|:path`

-Enables `send`-ing a volume from a path that is not a supported snapshot storage type.
-This may be any regular file or a block device which is seek-able.

-When it is specified this option causes slow delta comparisons to be used for the specified volume(s) instead of the default fast snapshot-based delta comparisons.
-It is not recommended for regular use with large volumes if speed or efficiency are a priority.

-The special delimiter used to separate the _volname_ (archive volume name) and the _path_ is ':|:' which means this option cannot be used to `send` directly to volume names in the archive which contain that character sequence.

 #### `--session-strict=on|off`

 For receive, verify, diff: If set to 'on' (the default) Wyng won't retrieve volumes from next-oldest session if the